kanhua/udacity-dand-data-vis/README.md

 Visualization page: [http://kanhua.github.io/udacity-dand-data-vis/](http://kanhua.github.io/udacity-dand-data-vis/)

 ## Summary
 Basketball fans may be aware that NBA teams are shooting more and more three-point field goals.
 The project aims to visualize the evolution of three-pointers in the NBA.
-This visualization allows readers to explore and compare a number of 3-pointer statistics of each NBA team since 1990.
+This visualization allows readers to explore and compare several three-pointer statistics of each NBA team since 1990.

 #### Background information
 #### Three-point field goals
 In basketball games, a team earned three points if the a successful shot is made behind the three-point arc by the player, which is typically 23 feet from the hoop.
-If a successful shot is made within the three-point arc, the team earned two-points instead.
-In a round of offense, a team can choose to make a two-point shot or three-point shot.
+If a successful shot is made inside the three-point arc, the team earned two-points instead.
+For every offense opportunity, a team can choose to make a two-point shot or three-point shot.

 ##### Should you take the risk and shoot the three-pointer?
 In short, the dilemma that the basketball players are facing is: